 From a system phone, press the programmed button to turn VMS Cover on; press it again to turn it off.
-Use the button like a switch-when the light is on, VMS Cover is on and your unanswered transfer and intercom calls will receive coverage after 3 rings.
+Use the button like a switch-when the light is on, VMS Cover is on and your unanswered transferred and intercom calls receive coverage after three rings.